 D Magazine reported on July 9, 2021, that Bill Hutchinson, who was arrested and charged in the sexual assault of a teenage girl, was facing additional accusations detailed in a civil lawsuit.
-The 63-year-old Dallas developer and reality TV star has not responded to messages, but previously told TMZ that he denied the allegations in the criminal charge and was “not capable of assault, sexual or otherwise.”
+The 63-year-old Dallas developer and reality TV star have not responded to messages, but previously told TMZ that he denied the allegations in the criminal charge and was “not capable of assault, sexual or otherwise.”

 According to the lawsuit, Hutchinson met with a college student who had sent him her resume and asked for job advice.
-Hutchinson offered the young woman alcohol and then brought her to an apartment, where he attempted to force himself on her, according to the lawsuit, which says the woman recorded some of the alleged incident on her phone and eventually pushed him away.
+Hutchinson offered the young woman alcohol and then brought her to an apartment, where he attempted to force himself on her, according to the lawsuit, which says the woman recorded some of the alleged incidents on her phone and eventually pushed him away.
 A video published on YouTube on Friday shows a woman asking “Bill” to stop and get off of her.

 “Hutchinson assaulted our client while she was intoxicated, although she clearly rejected Hutchinson’s advances both in messages in person,” attorney Michelle Simpson Tuegel said in a statement.
 Tuegel has previously won large settlements representing victims of sexual abuse in high-profile cases.